edgenmedia/Real-time-Object-Detection/README.md

 The system will display:

 * Detected objects
-* Bounding boxes
-* Object counts
+* Object counting for each detected class
-* Confidence score
+* Bounding boxes, confidence score and class labels displayed on detected objects

 ---